7. Training Where You Live

 Options for Incline Workouts

 Parking Garages – Try to hit them before or after the workday so there is less traffic.
 There are two workouts you can do here.
 One, you can walk the ramp-up.
 Two, you can take the staircase up.
 You can alternate the two for a great workout.
 Go up the stairs and down the ramps, then go up the ramps and down the stairs.
 Remember, this is about endurance and building leg strength, it is NOT about speed, so take it slow and try to complete your allotted workout time without having to stop and rest!

 Stadium Bleachers – Most bleachers will have an aisle where you go up to find your seat and then the seats, which have more space between.
 You will want to walk both.
 Start with the aisle (smaller steps) to warm up then move over to the seats (this will be more like a walking lunge).
 Again, working muscular strength and endurance, NOT speed.
 If the bleachers are at a track then alternate a trip or two up/down with a brisk walk around the track!
 Even if there is no track, take a brisk 3-5 minute walk between bleacher repetitions.

 Staircases, High Rise Buildings – Take the elevator to the top floor, then walk down.
 Now hike back up.
 It will give you the sensation you will be facing in Hawaii - doing the easier walk down before the tougher hike up.

 Beach Walking – Beach walking is another excellent aerobic exercise for those fortunate enough to live near the shore.
 It enhances ankle, leg and foot strength.

 Your Saturday Workout – You will complete your long walk/workout on Saturdays on undulating terrain.
-You will want to exceed the duration of your week's “flat walks” by about 50% or 45 minutes and you will want to keep a steady, easy to moderate pace, a pace at which you can hold a conversation the entire time.
+You will want to exceed the duration of your week's “flat walks” by about 50% or 45 minutes and you will want to keep a steady, easy to moderate pace.
+Walk at a pace at which you can hold a conversation without gasping for air.

 In the Gym